Greinke throws 8 solid innings, Astros beat Padres 7-4

 UP NEXT

-Padres: Begin a three-game series at the Cubs on Monday but will have to name a new starter after using Musgrove, the originally scheduled Monday starter.
+Padres: RHP Chris Paddack (2-3, 3.61 ERA) will start in the first of a three-game series at the Cubs on Monday.
+Paddack has allowed one run or fewer in each of his last four outings.

 Astros: RHP José Urquidy (3-2, 3.22 ERA) will come off the injured list and start against the Red Sox on Monday in the first of a four-game series.
-Urquidy last started May 12, when he exited in the fourth inning with shoulder discomfort.
+Urquidy last started May 12, when he exited in the fourth with shoulder discomfort.